-According to a two-year investigation by Greenpeace, illegal logging is “out of control” and that 78% of logging is illegal in Para State, Brazil’s largest producer and exporter of timber.
-This illegal logging not only effects local flora and fauna, it also threatens indigenous peoples’ lands and is a major contributor to climate change.
+According to a two-year investigation by Greenpeace, illicit logging is “out of control” and that 78% of logging is illicit in Para State, Brazil’s largest producer and exporter of timber.
+This illicit logging not only effects local flora and fauna, it also threatens indigenous peoples’ lands and is a major contributor to climate change.

-The main advantage of Rainforest Connection is that, unlike standard satellite imaging systems, it can transmit real time information directly to those who responsible for stopping illegal logging.
-The start-up has recently partnered with the Tembé tribe, training 30 members as forest rangers to stop illegal logging in their land.
+The main advantage of Rainforest Connection is that, unlike standard satellite imaging systems, it can transmit real time information directly to those who responsible for stopping illicit logging.
+The start-up has recently partnered with the Tembé tribe, training 30 members as forest rangers to stop illicit logging in their land.